What Is a Syme Amputation?

 How do I decide between a Syme amputation and a below-knee amputation (BKA)?

 In many cases, either a Syme amputation or a below-knee amputation is a reasonable treatment.
 Both have advantages and disadvantages.
-Patients with Syme amputations have the ability to be walk on the limb without a prosthesis.
+Patients with Syme amputations have the ability to walk on the limb without a prosthesis.
 This may be beneficial in situations like getting up in the middle of the night to go to the bathroom.
 Prosthesis training is easier with a Syme amputation than with a BKA because it feels more functionally normal.
 The increased energy demands on the body are also less with a Syme amputation than with a BKA.

 Because of potential complications of Syme amputations discussed above, sometimes a Syme amputation has to be revised to a below-knee amputation.
 If the risk of developing complications is high after a Syme amputation, it may be better to choose a BKA from the beginning.
 Multiple surgeries can be emotionally and physically stressful.
 A below-knee prosthesis can be more cosmetically appealing.
 The ankle portion of a Syme amputation prosthesis has to be wider to fit the end of the stump.